blaynem/rumble-raffle-DAO/README.md

     - Taking a "buy in" payment
     - Dispense winning payments
 - Web
+  - Admin view panel on top for starting game, etc
   - ~~Get the list of possible roomIds to set inside pages/rooms/[roomId].~~
   - ~~Routing for game ids~~
   - Only let game creator start game